Daryl Johnson: Professional career

-Johnson was selected 1968 Common Draft in the 8th round.
+Johnson was selected 1968 Common draft in the 8th round.
 He would play for the American Football League's Boston Patriots (1968–1969), the National Football League's Boston Patriots (1970).
 Johnson became a starter in his rookie season.
-He was selected to the Boston Patriots All-Time Team of the Decades of the 1960s and honored at a special pre-game and halftime ceremony on December 5, 1971 at Schaefer in conjunction with Gino Cappelletti Day.
+He was selected to the Boston Patriots All-Time Team of the Decades of the 1960s and honoured at a special pre-game and halftime ceremony on December 5, 1971, at Schaefer in conjunction with Gino Cappelletti Day.
 Daryl was also a starting defensive back in the World Football League with the Houston Texans/Shreveport Steamers.

-Personal
+Personal life and death

-Johnson is married to Helen Griffin, and they have two children, Deron and Brandi, as well as one granddaughter, Nevaeh.
+Johnson was married to Helen Griffin and they had two children.

+Johnson died on November 25, 2023, at the age of 77.